cappuccino/cappuccino/CONTRIBUTING.md

 ## Cappuccino Coding Style Guidelines

+### Trailing whitespace
+Leave no trailing spaces or tabs at the end of a line (`trailing whitespace`), even if the line is empty and in an otherwise indented block.

 ### Indentation

 Use spaces, not tabs.
 Tabs should only appear in files that require them for semantic meaning, like Makefiles (which there are currently none of).
 The indent size is 4 spaces.